ipni/specs/NAAM.md

   single entry: the multihash of IPNS record key with `nil` as link to `Next`.
 * **`ContextID`** - fixed to UTF-8 bytes encoding of the value `/ipni/naam`.
 * **`Metadata`** - the bytes representation of Naam metadata, consisting of:
-    * the varint representation of IPNS multicodec code, i.e. `0xe5`, as bytes,
+    * the varint representation of `ipns-record` multicodec code, i.e. `0x0300`, as bytes,
     * followed by the marshalled IPNS record.
 * **`IsRm`** - the boolean value specifying weather an IPNS entry is being added/updated, i.e. `false`, or removed, i.e. `true`.